ddmcdonald/sparser/README.md

 ## Lisp You need to have a modern implementation of Common Lisp
 already installed.
 We exclusively use SBCL in our own development (www.sbcl.org).
-In the past we have also used Clozure (www.clozure.com) and Allegro (www.franz.com), but we do not presently run our regression tests on those platforms, so caveat emptor.
+In the past we have also used Clozure (www.clozure.com) and Allegro (www.franz.com).
+We do not presently run our regression tests on those platforms, so caveat emptor.

 ## OS